In battleground Arizona, Latino effort to mobilize voters could help Biden | Politics

 Arizona’s 11 electoral votes could be key to Biden’s path to victory, and Democratic strategists hope higher Latino turnout will help shift the state in his favor.
 RECORD PARTICIPATION

-Maricopa participated in early voting in record numbers.
+Maricopans participated in early voting in record numbers.
 Before Monday, the county had processed 1.66 million ballots, surpassing the 1.6 million total cast in the 2016 election, said Megan Gilbertson, communications director for the Maricopa County Elections Department.
-It won't be clear whom those ballots were cast for until 8 p.m. on Tuesday when the county starts posting results.
+It won’t be clear whom those ballots were cast for until after 8 p.m. on Tuesday, when the county starts posting results.
 But the county has inched leftward in recent years.

 While Maricopa gave most of its votes to Trump in 2016, it ejected Republican Sheriff Joe Arpaio, an immigration hardliner whom Trump pardoned for ignoring a court order to stop racially profiling Latinos.
-The county has since helped elect people like Krysten Sinema, the first Democratic Arizona senator in three decades, to national office.
-Helen Ramirez, 68, is a Democrat, but she's also deeply religious.
+The county has since helped elect people like Kyrsten Sinema, the first Democratic Arizona senator in three decades, to national office.
+Helen Ramirez, 68, is one Hispanic voter who changed her mind about the president.
+She is a Democrat, but she’s also deeply religious.
 She voted for Trump in 2016, largely because of her views on abortion, but hates how he handled the pandemic.
-"There's no compassion," she said.
+“There’s no compassion,” she said.
 She prayed until she got to the poll site, unsure of how she would vote, and then cast her ballot for Biden.

+Other Hispanic voters, who represent a hugely varied swath of demographics and political leanings, said they still supported Donald Trump.
+Miguel Banuelos, 37, says he was born in the U.S. and supports Trump’s immigration policies, in part because he says his family came to the country legally.
+“Being a minority, we’re expected to vote Democratic,” he said.
+“I’m not going to be pandered to.”

 Arizona’s historically harsh treatment of immigrants and passage of legislation like SB1070, a 2010 law that codified several anti-immigrant measures, fostered strong community organizing roots that activists hope will pay off in this election.
 “This is the first time that I feel like the election is actually being run by those of us who fought 10 years ago,” said Luis Avila, a longtime community activist, after wrapping up the final episode of the weekly Spanish-language call-in show about voting he has hosted on 107.5 FM La Onda.